 There’s a lot that goes into figuring out just how much insurance you need, not to mention the work involved in running quotes and figuring out whether or not the policy is a good deal over the long-term (i.e. some insurance companies build their products for a certain age group, and agents often need to compare multiple prices to figure out which company is going to give you the best deal over 20 or 30 years – the answer isn’t always as simple as looking at the premium payment).

 This is true, even for term life insurance.
-My business partners recently ran into a case where a 70+ year old woman had a term life insurance policy which was set to lapse.
+My (now former) business partners recently ran into a case where a 70+ year old woman had a term life insurance policy which was set to lapse.
 She didn’t want to pay the premiums anymore and her financial planner had advised her to simply drop the policy.

 That would have been a huge mistake.
 My partners were able to sell her policy on the secondary insurance market and she recovered over $250,000 in premium payments.